-To learn more about setting up a printer you can click on Read more on printing, in the Printers section at the bottom of the Drivers page in the Getting Started window, to discover Linux-compatible printers that can be detected and setup automatically.
-For even more on printing see the "Document Management" section, later in this book.
+To learn more about setting up a printer you can click on Read more on printing, in the Printers section at the bottom of the Drivers page in the Getting Started window.
+There you can discover Linux-compatible printers that can be detected and setup automatically.
+For even more on printing see the "How To Use Ubuntu MATE's Document Management Applications" section, later in this book.